 BOO!
 Time to take a realistic (and maybe spooky) look at everyday habits that could be killing your attempts at budgeting and getting ahead financially.
 Individually or collectively, the thirteen ideas below have the potential to save you hundreds (or more) a year and that’s full-on treat!

 1. ATM Fees

 GREAT NEWS – This is one of the most easily avoidable money wasters!
-Avoid the unnecessary ATM fees by getting cash back from your debit card at the stores you shop.
-Most outlets offer a cash back option when paying with your debit card and neither the store, nor your banking institution charge you for this convenience.
-I’ve even bought a $0.35 pack of gum to get $20 cash back to avoid a $3 ATM fee.
+Avoid the unnecessary ATM fees by getting cashback from your debit card at the stores you shop.
+Most outlets offer a cashback option when paying with your debit card and neither the store nor your banking institution charges you for this convenience.
+I’ve even bought a $0.35 pack of gum to get $20 cashback to avoid a $3 ATM fee.
 Some banks also charge you on top of what the ATM does, so double ouch.

 3. Prepared Foods

 GUILTY!
 I tend to buy my rice pre-cooked and frozen, sure it’s always perfectly cooked, but when I realized that it’s costing me 5 times per serving over what I would pay for uncooked, unpackaged bulk rice, I nearly wanted to go carb-free permanently!
 After simply dusting off my rice cooker and looking up a “perfect rice” recipe online, the problem solved.
 This budget reality check has caused me to look at what other “convenience” foods I might be throwing money away on that I can replicate at home.
 Pre-cut fruit is another great example of overpaying for something was so easily done at home.